 Shall we fill a stocking for daddy today?

-Today we need to make reindeer food (oats, raisins and glitter).
+Today we need to make reindeer food (oats, raisins, seeds – anything the birds might like).
 We can sprinkle it onto the lawn tonight so that the reindeer can eat it while Father Christmas delivers your toys!